UoM-ResPlat-DevOps/SpartanRegEx/Resources/basicmeta.md

 Basic Examples
 --------------

 Note that the examples use strong quotes for search term to prevent the possibility of inadvertant shell expansion.
+If shell expansion, variable substitution etc is desired then use weak quotes.

 | Metacharacter | Explanation         			| Example                                       |
 |:--------------|:--------------------------------------|-----------------------------------------------|